Rwilliamsc/ecommerce_arq_aws/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+Export your credentials before creating the CDK environment

+- export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
+- export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+- export AWS_DEFAULT_REGION=us-west-2

+creating the CDK environment.
-`cdk bootstrap` this command only needs to be executed once, per account and per region
+This command below only needs to be executed once, per account and per region.

+`cdk bootstrap`

 ## Useful commands